aaronmsft/aaronmsft-com/docker-windows/README.md

 # Docker on Windows

-Below are some aliases and a Dockerfile that I've found useful for running Docker on Windows 10 for local development scenarios.
+Below are some aliases and a Dockerfile that I've found useful for running Docker on Windows 10 for local development scenarios, particularly on my [Surface Go](https://aaronmsft.com/posts/surface-go-developers/), which I previously used almost exclusely via Ubuntu.

 Add aliases to `profile.ps1`.
 ```powershell